Intermittent Fasting While Breastfeeding – Overview

 4. Fasting can affect milk composition.

 If you aren’t careful with your food, it can affect the quality of breast milk.
-Intermittent fasting doesn’t affect the content of macronutrients but it can have an impact on the composition of micronutrients in breastmilk.
+Intermittent fasting doesn’t affect the content of macronutrients but can impact the composition of micronutrients in breast milk.

 Micronutrient depletion can be controlled by selecting the correct type of food during the “meal period”.

 Traditionally, a breastfeeding woman must consume an additional 330-600 calories to increase milk production.
 The food consumed should also be rich in protein, iron, and calcium to provide the baby with adequate nutrition.

 Where do pregnancy cravings come from?
 Those are nutritional deficiencies causing mothers to crave unusual foods.
 Most of the time, it’s the deficiency of either zinc, calcium, or iron.

 If the mother has some subclinical nutrient deficiencies, it will be magnified during intermittent fasting.

 The average mother loses around 700ml of fluid every day while breastfeeding.
 Since we get most of our fluid from the food we consume, fasting can significantly restrict the amount of fluid in the mother’s body.